 - Can you share with me all of the recommended best practices your installation and support folks suggest for database maintenance?
 I like to roll my own – but I like to hear what the vendor says.
 Do they have bad advice?
-Do they have special things you should do on a regular basis?
+Do they have special things you should do regularly?
 If you don’t ask, you’ll never know.

 - Does your support have any processes that involve recycling the SQL instance or rebooting the server?
 If so, is this mandatory?
 Why?
 This is good to know if you are trying to cut down on sprawl and reduce licenses – you don’t want Vendor X restarting the SQL Server that applications A-J are on.
 And you probably don’t even want them restarting their own.
 But if you don’t ask, you’ll be surprised sometimes.

 - Do you have any reference sites we can talk to?
-If the app is large enough, try and get a customer of similar scenario.
+If the app is large enough, try and get a customer of a similar scenario.
 Talk to their IT staff, talk to a DBA there.
-Maybe overboard but can be helpful if conditions warrant.
+Maybe overboard, but it can be helpful if conditions warrant it.

 - Security!!!
 I saved my favorite for last.

 - Windows authentication or SQL Authentication?
-If SQL – how do you enforce policy?
-Do you cleanup and encrypt passwords?
+If SQL – how do you enforce the policy?
+Do you clean up and encrypt passwords?